Your game plan to win March Madness email marketing: 5 strategies + 4 brand examples

 You can test a lot of different approaches, like:

 - Emojis: Using emojis in your subject line adds personality to your emails.
 Try testing to see if a basketball emoji works in your March Madness campaign.

 - Discounts: Are you running a March Madness promotion?
-If so, try testing to see if adding a discount to you subject line helps increase open rates.
+If so, see if mentioning the discount in your subject line helps increase open rates.

-Adding to what I said above, including a discount to your emails can be the difference between someone purchasing or not.
-It’s also good to A/B test the different types of promotions in both your subject lines and your content to see which ones get readers to open and purchase.
+It’s a good idea to A/B test different types of promotions in both your subject lines and your content to see which ones move readers to open and purchase.